 Transferring your Child Trust Fund to a Junior ISA

-The following discusses Junior ISAs and what’s involved in transferring a CTF to a JISA.
+The following discusses Junior ISAs and what’s involved in transferring a Child Trust Fund (CTF) to a Junior ISA.
 This will be of interest to you if you are sitting any of the CII R02, AF4, J10 or J12 exams.

-Originally it was not possible to transfer a Child Trust Fund to a Junior ISA.
+Originally it was not possible to transfer a CTF to a Junior ISA.
 This was deemed by many to be unfair and an industry campaign eventually resulted in the Government agreeing from 2015 investors could transfer their child’s CTF to a JISA – if they wanted to.

 The question is whether parents will switch or not.
-The products do look very similar but the devil is in the detail, and a JISA will offer more choice and better returns whether that’s through better interest rates on a cash JISA or lower charges on the stocks and shares option.
-With interest rates so low at the moment, parents should really consider the stocks and shares route – 18 years is a long time and returns should be significantly better over that timeframe.
+The products do look very similar but the devil is in the detail, and a Junior ISA is likely to offer more choice and better returns whether that’s through better interest rates on a cash Junior ISA or lower charges on the stocks and shares option.
+With interest rates below the rate of inflation, parents should really consider the stocks and shares route – 18 years is a long time and returns should be significantly better over that timeframe.

 A Painless Transfer

 The transfer should be relatively painless – the same as transferring an ordinary ISA.
-A transfer form needs to be filled in and the JISA provider will then contact the CTF provider, and they will arrange the transfer.
+A transfer form needs to be filled in and the Junior ISA provider will then contact the CTF provider, and they will arrange the transfer.
 This shouldn’t take any longer than 30 days – usually much less.
 It’s the parent who will usually have to make the transfer as the registered contact.
-The whole amount will have to be transferred as a child cannot have a CTF and a JISA.
-You then have to hope that the JISA you have picked then allows transfers in – some don’t.
+The whole amount will have to be transferred as a child cannot have a CTF and a Junior ISA.
+You then have to hope that the Junior ISA you have picked then allows transfers in – some don’t.

-The annual amount you can contribute is of course lower than a normal ISA – this tax year the limit is £9,000.
-This was increased significantly (from £4,368 a year) in the 2020 budget as the government wanted to encourage families can give children a significant financial asset when they reach adulthood to help with further education, training and work.
-The money cannot be accessed until the child is 18 when the investment then belongs to the child and this is where a lot of parents will hesitate – are those children going to spend that money on the same thing as their parents had hoped and wished for or will they have their own ideas?
+The annual amount you can contribute for both Junior ISAs and CTFs is of course lower than a normal ISA – this tax year the limit is £9,000.
+The money cannot be accessed from either until the child is 18 when the investment then belongs to the child and this is where a lot of parents will hesitate – are those children going to spend that money on the same thing as their parents had hoped and wished for or will they have their own ideas?
 The money belongs to the child, which means they can do what they like with it.
 For this reason alone a lot of parents will decide that their own ISA allowance is more than enough to save for themselves and their children and in the meantime keep control.

 Grab the resources you need!